 Dark figure of crime is the amount of crime which is unreported or unknown.
-There is a dark figure of crime which is committed, but does not appear in the criminal statistics.
+Dark figure of crime is committed, but does not appear in the criminal statistics.
 The total amount of crime in a community consists of crimes which are known or recorded and the dark figure of crime.
-Criminologists have used differing methods (like victimization survey) to try to decrease the amount of unknown (dark figure of crime) or unrecorded crime.
+Criminologists have used differing methods like victimization survey to try and decrease the amount of dark figure of crime or unrecorded crime.
 Considering the notion of a dark figure of crime is based on a positivist approach to criminology and assumes that crime is real or objective.

 The 'dark figure' in the dark figure of crime is not some sinister character but a theory that postulates that we do not know how much crime is out there and with current methods of studying the phenomenon of crime we have no way of knowing the truth.
 The Uniform Crime Report and the National Crime Victimization Survey are widely known sources of crime statistics, offering an analysis of crime data to figure out the dark figure of crime.
 But, there is no equivalent measure of campus crime at the national level.
 Therefore, campus crime is known as the dark figure of crime or the unknown crime.